BaggioWongHK/BaggioWongHK/README.md

 27. Unless complexity can be justified under intense scrutiny, prefer simplicity.
 28. Attaining simplicity is exceedingly complex, but it is generally worth it.
 29. Meritocracy over autocracy or democracy.
+30. Function over form unless function derives from, or is tied to form.

 ## D. Work and Culture (Individuals) ([Back to top](#preamble))